WVU Application Launch Week begins Monday - NewsBreak

 Related

-MORGANTOWN, W.Va. — The first week of secondary school classes is underway at the West Virginia Academy in Morgantown, one of the new public charter schools in the Mountain State.
-West Virginia has had no charter schools until now, after passing a state law allowing them in 2019.
-Charter...
+MORGANTOWN, W.Va. – The first week of secondary school classes is underway at the West Virginia Academy in Morgantown.
+Recent reports indicated the school has the highest charter school enrollment in the state of 458, so far.
+According to academy president Jon Treu, they carefully selected a building on...

 West Virginia public schools have been losing students for decades.
 New education alternatives could worsen the decline